mxdub/TMDSpatial_data/README.md

 # Content :

+You can download the repo on your computer, we will use model/ and data/).

 + Practical I : ordination methods (especially, variation partitioning on simulated data), associated data in the data/ folder
 + Practical II :  dyn. occupancy models (from metapop. to two-species metapopulation with environmental effects), models are stored in the model/ folder.
 + examples.R : bench of stuff... more or less all presented methods and some jSDM